Despite the wane of the global COVID-19 pandemic, Parent Visitation at Camp Nicolet remains suspended until 2024.

 Eagle River, WI 54521

-By following the packing list, your daughter should arrive at camp with everything she needs.
-In an effort to eliminate competition among campers and increased homesickness, we do not allow “care packages” of any kind, with the exception of those for a camper who has a birthday at camp.
-Small padded envelopes with books and magazines are allowed, but anything larger will be returned to the sender and the cost will be billed to your camp store account.
+By following the Packing List, your daughter should arrive at camp with everything she needs.
+In an effort to eliminate competition among campers and possibly homesickness, we don’t allow “care packages,” with the exception of those for a camper who has a birthday at camp.
+Small padded envelopes with books and magazines are allowed, but anything larger is returned to sender, and costs are billed to your camp store account.

 Our location in the North Woods affords us the opportunity to connect with nature, and a unique part of that is being in close proximity to animals.
 Please do not send food, candy, or gum to camp.
 Food in cabins attracts unwanted critters – there is just no way around it.